bgrainger/magic.lambda.mysql/README.md

 * [Magic Data Common](https://github.com/polterguy/magic.data.common)

+**Important!** You should prefer these CRUD slots, since they completely abstract away your underlaying database vendor's specific SQL syntax, overriding the SQL generation, such that you don't create yourself a lockin towards a single database vendor, and their specific SQL syntax in any ways.

 ## [mysql.connect]

 This slot will open a database connection for you.
 You can pass in a complete connection string (not recommended),